 3341 Contemporary Literature (3-0).
 A study of selected works of literature written within the past half century.
 Will include a variety of authors, genres, and national literary traditions.

 3351 Technical Writing (3-0).
 Study and practice in document development for majors in agriculture, engineering, mathematics, nursing, science, and other technical fields.
 The course includes intensive use of computer skills, especially word processing and graphics.
-Prerequisites: Sophomore literature; 60 semester credit hours.
+Prerequisites: One sophomore literature course; 60 semester credit hours.

 3352 Business Communications (3-0).
 Study of and practice in the skills and knowledge needed to communicate effectively in today’s business environment.
-Prerequisite: Sophomore literature.
+Prerequisite: One sophomore literature course.

 3353 Web Publishing (3-0).
 Comprehensive overview of analyzing and designing functional websites for the workplace.
 Focuses on theoretical aspects and practical applications of web design, as well as principles and practices of multimedia design and implementation.
-Prerequisite: English 3351 or 3352.
+Prerequisite: One sophomore literature course.

-3354 Intercultural and International Technical and Business Writing (3-0).
+3354 Intercultural and International Technical and Business Writing (3- 0).
 Comprehensive overview of the role of culture in technical and business writing practices with a focus on designing professional documents for intercultural and international audiences.
-Prerequisite: English 3351 or 3352.
+Prerequisite: One sophomore literature course.

 3355 Fiction and Fiction Writing (3-0).
 A study of the theory and accepted practices of fiction and fiction writing.
 Writing assignments may include both critical essays and original fiction.